awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-windows-instances.md

 Try the following to resolve this issue:
 + Check the console output for additional information\.
 To get the console output for your instance using the Amazon EC2 console, select the instance, choose **Actions**, select **Instance Settings**, and then choose **Get System Log**\.
 + Verify that you are running the latest version of your RDP client\.
 + Try the default settings for the RDP client\.
-For more information, see [Remote Session Environment](http://technet.microsoft.com/en-us/library/cc772398.aspx) in the *Microsoft TechNet Library*\.
+For more information, see [Remote Session Environment](http://technet.microsoft.com/en-us/library/cc772398.aspx)\.
 + If you are using Remote Desktop Connection, try starting it with the `/admin` option as follows\.

   ```